Tierra De Los Andes

 Tesoros del Perú

-When is the day of the living and the dead celebrated in Peru?
+When is the Day of the Living and the Dead celebrated in Peru?

 How is All Saints' Day celebrated in Peru?

-On the altar are placed flowers, candles, fruits, sweets, all kinds of drinks, and photographs of loved ones to honor, especially in the altars can not miss the Tanta Wawa, a sweet bread in the shape of a baby, which is the symbolic representation of a rebirth, currently this bread can be found in different designs and sizes.
-However, it is important to note that this bread is only available for sale during the first days of November.
+The altar is decorated with flowers, candles, fruits, sweets, all kinds of drinks, and photographs of the loved ones to be honored.
+Above all, the altar cannot be without the Tanta Wawa, a sweet bread shaped like a baby, which is the symbolic representation of a rebirth.
+Nowadays, this bread can be found in different designs and sizes.
+However, it is important to highlight that this bread is only sold during the first days of November.

-Day of the Dead Tradition in Peru
+Tradition of the Day of the Dead in Peru

 Déjanos tu respuesta o si tienes alguna pregunta, consultenos.